gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 1. Images that are pulled before a registry cache Pod is running or before a registry cache Service is reachable from the corresponding Node won't be cached - containerd will pull these images directly from the upstream.

    The reasoning behind this limitation is that a registry cache Pod is running in the Shoot cluster.
 To have a registry cache's Service cluster IP reachable from containerd running on the Node, the registry cache Pod has to be running and kube-proxy has to configure iptables/IPVS rules for the registry cache Service.
 If kube-proxy hasn't configured iptables/IPVS rules for the registry cache Service, then the image pull times (and new Node bootstrap times) will be increased significantly.
-For more detailed explanations, see point 2. and [PR #68 at gardener/gardener-extension-registry-cache](https://github.com/gardener/gardener-extension-registry-cache/pull/68).
+For more detailed explanations, see point 2. and [gardener/gardener-extension-registry-cache#68](https://github.com/gardener/gardener-extension-registry-cache/pull/68).

    That's why the registry configuration on a Node is applied only after the registry cache Service is reachable from the Node.
 The `configure-containerd-registries.service` systemd unit sends requests to the registry cache's Service.
 Once the registry cache responds with `HTTP 200`, the unit creates the needed registry configuration file (`hosts.toml`).